13 Types of Owls in North Carolina

 Owls are nocturnal raptors that are found all over the world, and North Carolina is no exception.

-Each of these species has unique characteristics and behaviors that make them interesting to observe and study.
+Each species has unique characteristics and behaviors that make them interesting to observe and study.

-In this blog post, we’ll explore the features of each of these types of owls in North Carolina and discuss where they can be found.
+In this blog post, we’ll explore the features of each of these owls in North Carolina and discuss where they can be found.

 1. Eastern Screech Owl

 The first on this list of the types of owls in North Carolina is the Eastern Screech Owl, a small owl species.
 These owls are nocturnal, meaning they are active during the night.
-The Eastern Screech Owl is between 6 to 9 inches tall with a wingspan of 20-24 inches.
-They have reddish-brown or gray plumage with white streaks and spots on the upper body and barred tail feathers.
+The Eastern Screech Owl is between 6 to 9 inches tall and has a wingspan of 20-24 inches.
+It has reddish-brown or gray plumage with white streaks and spots on the upper body and barred tail feathers.

-Breeding season for the Eastern Screech Owl occurs between April and July with a clutch size of 2-6 eggs.
-While their population has decreased due to habitat loss and fragmentation, they are still found in many parts of North Carolina and remain a part of our natural environment.
+The Eastern Screech Owl’s breeding season occurs between April and July, and the clutch size is 2-6 eggs.
+While the population has decreased due to habitat loss and fragmentation, it is still found in many parts of North Carolina and remains a part of our natural environment.

 2. Flammulated Owl